 Mercedes-Benz has a wide range of all-new and first-ever products arriving by 2022, consisting of a mix of both electric and conventional models.
 The company is betting big on its EQ sub-brand by planning to launch more fully electric versions of their regular lineup.
 Also in the pipeline are the next generation versions of a few models that have started to age.

-Below is a list of 10 new Mercedes-Benz products that are expected to launch by 2022:
+Below is a list of 10 new Mercedes-Benz cars launched in 2022:

 Mercedes’ flagship SUV will step into its third generation in the coming months.
 Spy shots have revealed that the full-size utility barge will adopt the new GLE’s exterior styling with a bit less curvaceous, more blocky look to it.
 Also rumoured to be in the works is a range-topping Maybach version with a six-figure price tag, along with AMG and regular versions.
 Production will take place in Vance, Alabama.